 to

-The basic 'shape' of the movie is set in initial MovieBox: the number of tracks, the available sample descriptions, width, height, composition, and so on.
+The basic 'shape' of the movie is set in initial MovieBox: the number of tracks, the available sample entries, width, height, composition, and so on.

 In B.2.2 change

 These operations might include the obvious reading tracks, finding the data and timing for samples, and their sample description and track type, and so on.